 Applying for QTS

 Teachers must apply to the National College for Teaching and Leadership (part of the Department for Education) for the award of QTS before they can be recognised as qualified teachers.
-The downloadable application form (PDF, 119KB) should be completed and sent to the National College for Teaching and Leadership with a letter confirming that the teacher is both qualified and eligible to teach permanently in the country in question.
+The on-line application form should be completed and submitted to the National College for Teaching and Leadership with a letter confirming that the teacher is both qualified and eligible to teach permanently in the country in question.
 Only letters from the recognised authority will be accepted for this purpose.